ipoerner/docker-in-a-box/README.md

 ## Customization

 You may want to have some additional commands be invoked as a final provisioning step.
-In order to achieve that, just put any number of scripts in the `provision_extra` directory.
+In order to achieve that, just put any number of scripts to be executed in the `provision_extra` directory.
 Make sure that your script names do not start with a dot and have the `.sh` file extension, otherwise they will be ignored.

 ## Troubleshooting